NicoHood/HoodLoader2/Readme.md

 HoodLoader2 - Installation
 ==========================

-**Caution: You will overwrite the DFU Bootloader.
+**Caution: You will overwrite the DFU Bootloader**
+You wont be able to flash any hex file with [Flip](http://www.atmel.com/tools/flip.aspx) via DFU any more.
+But via avr-dude instead.
+You can switch back to DFU later.

 Read the installing instructions carefully, double check connections and __don't panic__!**
 It might be possible that you don't have a 16u2 on your Arduino board, if its a cheap clone.
 It might also be possible that your ICSP header of the 16u2 is flipped 180 degrees on some unofficial boards.

-**You wont be able to flash any hex file with [Flip](http://www.atmel.com/tools/flip.aspx) via DFU any more** (but via avr-dude instead).
-You can switch back to DFU later.

 **If anything goes wrong while burning the bootloader you can 'brick' your Arduino.**
 In this case bricking 'only' means that you cannot use your Arduino's 16u2 USB-Serial bridge any more (and programming via USB too).
-Then you need a second working Arduino to burn the firmware again.
+Then you need a second working Arduino to burn the bootloader again.
+Normally this should not happen.

+**You have three options to burn the new bootloader:**
+* a) Burn it with the main MCU (328/2560) on a standalone Arduino Uno/Mega
+* b) Burn it from any other Arduino with the installation sketch
+* c) Burn with an ISP (advanced users)

+### a) Installation sketch (standalone Arduino Uno/Mega)

+This installation method is designed to work with a single Arduino Uno/Mega.
 To install a bootloader in general you would need an ISP (In system programmer).
-If you just want to use your own ISP to burn the hex file, see below.
+Most of you (me too) down own a professional ISP so we will use a trick here.

-For those of you who only have a standalone Arduino Uno/Mega R3 we use a modified version of Nick Gammon's [Atmega Board Programmmer](https://github.com/nickgammon/arduino_sketches).
+We use a modified version of Nick Gammon's [Atmega Board Programmmer](https://github.com/nickgammon/arduino_sketches).
-In this case the 328/2560 acts as ISP with a the HoodLoader .hex preloaded in PROGMEM.
+In this case the 328/2560 acts as ISP with a the HoodLoader2.hex preloaded in PROGMEM.

-### Installation sketch (standalone Arduino Uno/Mega)

-This installation method is designed to work with a single Arduino Uno/Mega.
-The main MCU (328/2560) gets a sketch with a preloaded firmware and is able to flash the 16u2 via ISP.
-Its a special modification of [Nick Gammon's Atmega bootloader programmer](http://www.gammon.com.au/forum/?id=11635) to ensure high security to not brick your Arduino.
+##### 1. Prepare your Arduino.

-First remove __all__ hardware from your Arduino to ensure nothing is messing up the upload.
+First remove __all__ hardware/wires/usb-cable from your Arduino to ensure nothing is messing up the upload.
-All you need to do is to connect the SPI lines correct together like this.
+Connect all wires like in the picture below.
+Double check connections!

+Note: It might be possible that your ICSP header of the 16u2 is flipped 180 degrees on some unofficial boards.

-**The 100nF Capacitor is needed to prevent the 328/2560 from not being reset.**
+The 100nF Capacitor is needed to prevent the 328/2560 from not being reset.
-Only plug it in __after__ the sketch is uploaded to the 16u2.
+Only plug it in __after__ the sketch is uploaded to the 16u2, you will see a note later in the instruction.

 ![Connections](pictures/connections.jpg)